-Part 3 of the Order contains provisions for the compulsory acquisition of land, the subsoil of land, rights and interests in land (including the imposition of restrictive covenants) and for the temporary possession of land for the purposes of, or in connection with, the authorised works and Network Rail's railway undertaking.
+Part 3 of the Order contains provisions for the compulsory acquisition of land, the subsoil of land, rights and interests in land and for the temporary possession of land for the purposes of, or in connection with, the authorised works and Network Rail's railway undertaking.
 It further provides for the payment of compensation.

-Article 26 (Power to acquire land) confers on Network Rail powers of compulsory acquisition of land within the limits of deviation and identified on the deposited plans and described in the book of reference, for the purposes of the authorised works.
+Article 22 (Power to acquire land) confers on Network Rail powers of compulsory acquisition of land within the limits of deviation and identified on the deposited plans and described in the book of reference, for the purposes of the authorised works.
 It also authorises the compulsory acquisition of land specified in Schedule 2 (acquisition of certain lands for ancillary works) for the purpose specified in that Schedule.
 It also provides for any land so acquired to be used for other purposes connected with or ancillary to the railway undertaking.
-In an extension of the model clauses Paragraph (3) provides that this article does not apply to land with the Protective Works limits (see also Article 23) and land specified in Schedule 17 (temporary use of land for access) (see also Article 36).
+In an extension of the model clauses Paragraph (3) does not apply to land specified in Schedule 13 (temporary use of land for access) (see also Article 3130).
 This provision has precedent in article 22 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).

-Article 27 (Application of Part 1 of the 1965 Act) applies, with modifications, the provisions of Part 1 of the Compulsory Purchase Act 1965 (c.56).
-This provision is altered from the model clause to reflect changes made to the 1965 Act by the Housing and Planning Act 2016 (c.22) as applied in the recent Network Rail (Buxton Sidings Extension) Order 2017 (S.I 2017 No.1150) (Article 19), Network Rail (Hope Valley Capacity) Order 2018 (S.I.
-2018 No. 446) (Article 18) and the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
-2020 No. 114) (Article 23).
+Article 23 (Application of Part 1 of the 1965 Act) applies, with modifications, the provisions of Part 1 of the Compulsory Purchase Act 1965 (c.56).
+This provision is altered from the model clause to reflect changes made to the 1965 Act by the Housing and Planning Act 2016 (c.22) as applied in Transport and Works Act Orders such as the Network Rail (Buxton Sidings Extension) Order 2017 (S.I 2017 No.1150) (article 19), Network Rail (Hope Valley Capacity) Order 2018 (S.I.
+2018 No. 446) (article 18) and the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
+2020 No. 114) (article 23).
 Paragraph (5) provides for a revised notice period of 1 month instead of 3 months for the service of Notice of Entry in cases where that notice only relates to entry onto land subject to the acquisition of an easement or other right so to exercise such an easement or right.
 This revised period would not apply to cases where the Notice of Entry relates to taking possession of land that is subject to acquisition.
 The Order would permit and in certain cases limit Network Rail to acquiring the lesser interest of rights in land.
 In such cases a lesser notice period is appropriate where the Notice of Entry is limited to only enabling the exercise of an easement or right acquired over land.
-This approach has precedent in the orders referred to above and has been accepted as appropriate in the same context in Schedule 6 of the High Speed Rail (London - West Midlands) Act 2017 (c.7) and Schedule 7 of the High Speed Rail (West Midlands - Crewe) Act 2021 (c.2).
+This approach has precedent in the orders referred to above and has been accepted as appropriate in the same context in Schedule 6 of the High Speed Rail (London -West Midlands) Act 2017 (c.7) and Schedule 7 of the High Speed Rail (West Midlands - Crewe) Act 2021 (c.2).